MikeSafonov/spring-boot-starter-smpp/README.md

 This abstraction represent connection via SMPP with _RECEIVER_ or _TRANSCEIVER_ (see `connectionType` property) type.
 Key purpose is listening delivery receipts.
 `By default` starter use **DefaultResponseClient**.
-This class keeping smpp connection and pushing delivery receipts to [DeliveryReportConsumer](#DeliveryReportConsumer).
+This class keeping smpp connection and pushing all incoming PDU to [SmppSessionListener](#SmppSessionListener).

-### DeliveryReportConsumer
+### SmppSessionListener

+This class dedicated to listening all incoming PDU traffic. `By default` starter use **ResponseSmppSessionHandler**.
+This class find delivery receipts and push to **DeliveryReportConsumer**.

-This class dedicated to handle _DeliveryReport_ on client side.
+**DeliveryReportConsumer** dedicated to handle _DeliveryReport_ on client side.
 Client may build custom logic on receiving delivery receipts by implementing this interface.
 Starter use `by default` **NullDeliveryReportConsumer** if client doesnt provide any implementation of **DeliveryReportConsumer**.
 **NullDeliveryReportConsumer** ignore any delivery receipts.

+You can use custom **SmppSessionListener** by creating appropriate bean.

 ### SenderManager